thisispivi/Deep-Learning-Spotify/README.md

 ## Fix Null Values

-In this section we will fill the null values of the columns: ph, sulfate and trihalomethanes.
-We will fill the null values with the columns mean.
+Next we will fix the null values of the columns: ph, sulfate and trihalomethanes.

 There are three options to fix null values:
 * **mean**: If there are outliers this is not the best solution